-Agenda Item 3

-luman Development for Early Head

-Start/Head Start 2023-2 U24

-For Board: X Action on Discussion Information

-COVID-19 pandemic.
-The federal benefits under the F 2020.
-Approval of the bene Administration is recommending amilies First Coronavirus Recov approve paid sick leave benefits due to the g that the Board consider this benefit because very Act have expired as of December 31, increased ability to manage outbreaks and tudent needs.

-all employees at the end employees with additional employment will assist in To accomplish this recon portion of Governing Boadays annual leave to cert of the first pay period due to the flexibility with respect to the retention and processing of the pro nistration asks that the Board suspend a ragraph states as follows: "advancing two of the school year

-Legal

-Financial

-Governing Board Goals 3

-☐Community Connectedness and Increased Enrollment

-☐Maximize Student Learning & Achievement from PreK to High School

-□Stewardship and Boardman ship

-☐ Equity & Excellence for Opp portunity and Outcomes

-Governing Board Policy (certificated teachers" for GCCA's to remove the senter the 2022-2023 school year ar suspending the first paragraph of nce "advances two days annual leave to approve advancing all annual leave od of the school year 2022/23 due to the

-Moved Seconded P/F
+Agenda Item Approval of Renewa Start/Head Start 202 OU with Southwest F luman Development for Early Head otal Viloda Otali 202 10 2024 For Board: X Action Discussion Information COVID-19 pandemic. federal benefits under the 2020.
+Approval of the land The Administ the Families F benefit will pr tration is recommending First Coronavirus Recov approve paid sick leave g that the Board conside very Act have expired as increased ability to man or this benefit because of December 31, all employees at the employees with addit employment will assi To accomplish this reportion of Governing days annual leave to end of the fir tional flexibili st in retentio ecommendat Board Policy certificated rst pay period due to a ity with respect to the on and processing of to tion, the District admit y GCCA - the first parteachers at the end o District frontload all and the COVID-19 pander in use of leave as a or the need for the use on istration asks that the ragraph states as follows the first pay period on the motion is below. mic.
+Providing the ne-time benefit of f leave. e Board suspend a ows: "advancing two Legal Financial Governing Board G oals □Community Connected Iness and Incre eased Enrollment ☐Maximize Student Lear rning & Achieve ement from PreK to High School □Stewardship and Board dmanship □Equity & Excellence for r Opportunity a ind Outcomes Governing Board Pol certificated teachers" licy GCCA's ' for the 2022 ees at the end to remove the senter 2-2023 school year a suspending the first pace "advances two day and approve advancing ad of the school year 2 ys annual leave to gall annual leave Moved Seconded P/F i.
+Parties to the Agreement